Gabolate/AssemblyGuide/README.md

   loop: ; The test loop
-  inc counter ; Increment the counter by 1 cmp counter, 10 ; Compare the counter with 10 jle loop ; Jump to 'loop' if the first value (counter) is less or equal to the second value (10) from the last comparison
+  inc counter ; Increment the counter by 1 cmp byte [counter], 10 ; Compare the counter with 10 (We have to specify the size here, cuz its not a register) jle loop ; Jump to 'loop' if the first value (counter) is less or equal to the second value (10) from the last comparison
   ```